QBobWatson/gt-linalg/README.md

 One advantage of a smart XML editor is that it knows what tags are allowed where.
 I've adapted Beezer's XML schema files for this purpose; they are contained in `gt-text-common/schemas`.
-Use `mathbook-chapter.rnc` for editing a chapter, `mathbook-section.rnc` for a section, etc.  You'll have to figure out how to tell your editor to use those schemas.
+Use `pretext.rnc`, `pretext.rng`, or `pretext.xsd`, in that order of preference, depending on what kind of schema your editor supports.
+You'll have to figure out how to tell your editor to use those schemas.

+I use Emacs's `nxml-mode`, which came pre-installed with my Emacs distribution.
+I don't think it's worth learning to use Emacs just to edit xml.
+If you already use Emacs, then be sure to open the xml files in `nxml-mode`; it should automatically read the appropriate schema file from the file `schemas.xml`, which I've included in the repository.

 ## Resources